Divider

 A difficult question.
 “Fenchurch” became famous in the late 1950’s and early 60’s as the oldest locomotive running on British Railways, built in 1872.
 Our other Stroudley Terrier, “Stepney” became famous after the Revd.
 Awdry wrote a book about him, which also featured “Captain Baxter”.
 “Stowe” is one of the Southern Railway’s famous Schools class locomotives.
 SECR P-Class No.323 has become something of a celebrity, after many decades painted in ‘Bluebell Blue’ and carrying the name “Bluebell”.
 We are also home to the sole survivors of many classes of engines; the only North London Railway loco, the GWR “Dukedog”, LBSCR E4, SECR O1, C and H, Southern Q, the LSWR radial tank, the only surviving named BR Class 5 (No.73082 “Camelot”), and have projects to reconstruct a Brighton Atlantic and BR 2MT tank.

-Why does the Bluebell Railway need wagons?
+Why does The Bluebell Railway need wagons?

 Historically goods traffic was actually more important on this line than passenger traffic, so, since we are aiming to preserve the whole railway scene, we have to have goods trucks.
 We have a large collection of historic wagons, some of which have been restored, and run occasionally on demonstration trains.
 We also have a significant fleet of slightly more modern wagons which are used in the maintenance of the railway track.

-Photographs and filming
+Photographs & filming

 Do I need permission to take photos and videos?